 This study found that there were two key challenges for jasmine rice production in TKRH.
-First, the Topography, the cultivated area is based on the rainfed.
+First, the topography, the cultivated area is based on the rainfed.
 Hence, it is at risk of drought, causing farmers unable to determine the time of planting.
 These areas have sandy or sandy loam soils that are unable to absorb water.
 Moreover, there are also saline or acidic soils in some areas and lack fertility and organic matter, resulting in low productivity while the cost of production is high.
-Second, in term of human actions, lack of labour, high labour costs and efficiency of jasmine rice production were an important part to produce for sustainable agriculture.
+Second, in terms of human actions, lack of labor, high labor costs, and efficiency of jasmine rice production were an important part to produce for sustainable agriculture.

-4.2 Hotspots and environmental impacts of jasmine rice production
+Hotspots and environmental impacts of jasmine rice production

-The Green House Gas (GHG) emissions of three jasmine rice production approaches consist of four steps.
-The result shows that most of the GHG emissions in rice production of all were the Post-harvest management.
-Generally, straw residue combustion selected in chemical jasmine rice production was between 9.68E+03 to 1.55E+05 kgCO2eq of chemical paddy jasmine rice (Figure 6(a)), consistent with the findings of Arunrat et al. (2016) who stated that burning of rice residue stages was the major source of GHG emissions.
-At the same time, straw residue fermentation was chosen in Good Agricultural Practices (GAP) and organic jasmine rice productions, consistent with Jianyi et al. (2015) who reported anaerobic fermentation as one of the emission sources.
-These results of organic and GAP jasmine rice production were between 1.02E+04 to 1.03E+05 kgCO2eq of organic paddy jasmine rice and 1.47E+04 to 5.95E+04 kgCO2eq of GAP paddy jasmine rice as seen in Figure 6 (b), (c) and (d).
+The greenhouse gas (GHG) emissions of three jasmine rice production approaches consist of four steps.
+The result shows that most of the GHG emissions in rice production of all were the post-harvest management.
+Generally, straw residue combustion selected in chemical jasmine rice production was between 9.68E + 03 to 1.55E + 05 kgCO2eq of chemical paddy jasmine rice (Fig. 6(a)), consistent with the findings of Arunrat et al. (2016) who stated that burning of rice residue stages was the major source of GHG emissions.
+At the same time, straw residue fermentation was chosen in good agricultural practices (GAP) and organic jasmine rice productions, consistent with Jianyi et al. (2015) who reported anaerobic fermentation as one of the emission sources.
+These results of organic and GAP jasmine rice production were between 1.02E+04 to 1.03E+05 kgCO2eq of organic paddy jasmine rice and 1.47E+04 to 5.95E+04 kgCO2eq of GAP paddy jasmine rice as shown in Fig. 6 (b), (c), and (d).
 The GHG emissions of the process of three jasmine rice production approaches were slightly different.
-For jasmine rice production in this area, it was not necessary to hurry up planting the next crop, so postharvest management should be considered as the effectiveness of rice cultivation.
+For jasmine rice production in this area, it was not necessary to hurry up planting the next crop, so post-harvest management should be considered as the effectiveness of rice cultivation.
 Yodkhum et al. (2017) demonstrated that organic fertilizers usage and crop residue fermentation results in the decrease of the GHG emissions when compared with rice straw combustion in chemical jasmine rice production.